LLNL/PyDV/docs/getting_started.rst

 .. note::
    In PyDV commands, spaces are used to delimit items on the input line.
 More precisely items on a command line are either space delimited, are preceded by a left parenthesis if the first item in a list, or terminated by a right parenthesis if the last item in a list.
-Semicolons may be used to stack multiple commands on a single interactive input line.
 In interactive mode, ranges of curve numbers or data-id’s may be indicated using colon notation.
    For example, a:f or 5:9

 Run PyDV (LLNL)